DanielGarc/mstock-api/README.md

 ## How to use

-First of all, you need to have go installed.
+First of all, you need to have Golang installed.
 If you need help with this, you can check these [docs](https://golang.org/doc/).

 ## Running the server